acasamitjana/acasamitjana.github.io/_publications/2022-Neuroimage-HighResolution.md

 ---
-title: High-resolution atlasing and segmentation of the subcortex: review and perspective on challenges and opportunities created by machine learning
+title: High-resolution atlasing and segmentation of the subcortex.
+Review and perspective on challenges and opportunities created by machine learning
 collection: publications
 type: journal
 permalink: /publications/2022-Neuroimage-HighResolution